 100. Last but not least, listen to your customers

 Your customers will give you the most helpful insight into how you can improve your business and win more work.
-Listen to their feedback and put new systems in place to ensure your company is even bigger and better.
-Always keep listening and find new ways to keep your existing client base happy while providing just what others need.
+Listen to their feedback and put new systems in place to ensure your company thrives and survives.